seqan/dream-stellar/.github/ISSUE_TEMPLATE/bug_report.md

 ## Platform

-  - Raptor version: <!-- enter version or commit here -->
+  - DREAM-Stellar version: <!-- enter version or commit here -->
   - Operating system: <!-- enter output of `uname -a` here-->
   - Source: <!-- bioconda or compiled from source, etc. -->
   - Compiler: <!-- if compiled from source: enter output of `/path/to/compiler -v` here -->